By Tony Attwood

 Indeed you might also recall the Court for Arbitration in Sport ruling in January 2008 which restricted the enforceability of footballers’ contracts to three years.

-Of course we may say that being involved in the creation of “Retain and Transfer” was hardly Arsenal’s greatest moment – although to be fair there is no indication that the club had any idea that the case George Davie brought against Arsenal would have such implications.
+Of course we may say that being involved in the creation of “Retain and Transfer” was hardly Arsenal’s greatest moment – although to be fair there is no indication that the club had any idea that the case George Davie brought against Royal Arsenal would have such implications.
 Indeed we must remember that in the case that is described below, Arsenal were the defendants.
 True, Arsenal started the matter by refusing to pay George Davie’s salary when he was injured, but it was Davie’s decision to go to court which changed the football world.

-First, a spot of background.
+But first, a spot of background.

 “As a result successful players demanded pay rises each September when the clubs asked them to re-sign.”

 Now it has been assumed that the League moved away from this system (as Wiki expressed it), “to sustain the interest of spectators in the competition,” and to stop the richest clubs from dominating the competition, although neither Wiki nor any other site gives evidence to support this belief.

 However research suggests that the major factor in this change was the 1893 “Davie v Royal Arsenal Committee” court case, a case which Arsenal won, and which subsequently allowed them, and all other clubs to change the contractual relationship between club and player – which is what happened in the summer of 1893.